defenseunicorns/data_engineering_technical_assessment/README.md

 ## Data descriptions - Data dumps

 ### Allowed parts list
-Current allowed parts list has the following format / aggregation challenges and can be found in the `data/allowed_parts.csv`
+Current allowed parts list has the following format / aggregation challenges and can be found in the `data/allowed_parts.csv`.
+There may be components or parts in the allowed parts list that do not have any order data.

 * `component_name`: string lower case name of component with underscores
+* `system_name`: upper case string of system name
 * `manufacturer_id`: integer manufacturer id
 * `part_no`: integer part number